- To support: High-quality, hypothesis-driven diabetes research project.

 Grants Advisory Panel and Research Committee

 Prior to the Research Committee meeting, the Diabetes UK Grants Advisory Panel (GAP) will discuss all grant applications.
-GAP is comprised of people living with and affected by diabetes, who use the lay summary of each grant application to establish how relevant the research is to people living with diabetes.
-Several GAP members attend Research Committee to provide feedback.
+GAP is comprised of people living with and affected by diabetes, who use the plain English summary of each grant application to establish how relevant the research is to people living with diabetes.
+Several GAP members attend the Research Committee to provide feedback.

 The GAP perspective can directly influence the funding decision made.
-We recommend applicants take this into consideration, making sure that the summary for people living with diabetes is written in plain English.
+We recommend applicants take this into consideration, making sure the plain English summary section of your application is accessible and understandable to people from a non-scientific background.

 Applications are assessed on the following criteria: